satinsiders/Manager-MAS/docs/mas-brief.md

 - The studyplan and its version history for each student.
 - Progress within the plan, tracking mastered question types.
+  This status is stored in the `student_progress` table.
 - Per-question-type dispatch logs and daily performance summaries.
 - Approximate scores for diagnostic tests and full-length exams.